metamath/lamp-guide/docs/11/index.md

 and `2 e.
 CC` (`2` is a member of the set of complex numbers).

-We now have a green checkmark next to all our steps, showing that all steps are have been proven.
+We now have a green checkmark next to all our steps, showing that all steps have been proven.

 Most importantly, the final step `2p2e4` has a green checkmark, which means we have proven our goal.